chaneyn/HydroBlocks/README.md

 ```

 # 2. Install the libray dependencies and compile the model:
-Option 1: By creating a conda environment from yml file:
+Option 1: By creating a conda environment from the yml file:
 ```
 conda env create -f yml/HBenv.yml source activate HBenv